 The recipient of numerous awards, including the prestigious Tagore Gold Medal and the Constant and Kit Lambert Fellowship, Marie studied at the Royal College of Music with joint principal studies in singing and viola.
 At the RCM she studied with Heather Harper and furthered her studies with Martin Isepp and then Janice Chapman.

 Marie has developed a passion for research and recently completed a Masters in Teaching and Learning in Higher Education at IOE (University of London), with a dissertation on fearless performance and the notion of flow in vocal performance.
 This has led to research into a number of spin-off areas, including the cultivation of presence, mindful meditation, coaching-mentoring and most recently, improvisation.
 These areas feed into Marie’s multidisciplinary approach to working with voices.
-She has twice been chosen to represent the Guildhall School at the ICON conservatoire seminars, held in Finland, as well as the METRIC seminar in Estonia.
-She is delighted to have been a part of the teaching team in the Classical Voice Training courses for the last two years.
+She has twice been invited to the ICON conservatoire seminars, held in Finland, as well as to the METRIC seminars in Estonia and Glasgow.